Meet the Velocity Team

 Staying inspired and curious about people, design, technology and nature.
 Outside of work she spends the majority of her time with her family, playing board games, practicing Yoga, sketching, and reading.

-More about Jovana and her role at Velocity
+More about Temisa’n and his role at Velocity

 More about Hillary and her role at Velocity